ABET Accreditation

 Environmental Engineering Program Objectives

-- Demonstrate technical excellence and innovation in the ability to identify, analyze, formulate, and design resilient and sustainable Environmental Engineering solutions, both independently and in a team environment;
+1. Identify, analyze, formulate, and design resilient and sustainable Environmental Engineering solutions, both independently and in an interdisciplinary team environment;

-- Apply considerations of technical, legal, regulatory, social, environmental, economic, and ethical factors multi-faceted and multi-disciplinary projects and programs;
+2. Apply considerations of technical, legal, regulatory, social, environmental, economic, and ethical factors to develop solutions to multi-faceted and multi-disciplinary projects and programs;

-- Exemplify the skills and capability to engage in activities focused on the betterment of their communities and society as a whole.
+5. Exemplify the skills and capability to participate in activities focused on the betterment of their communities and society as a whole.

 Environmental Engineering Student Outcomes